The wide open spaces of rural Kansas were the place Bill Habiger called home as a boy

 “I grew up on a farm,” he said.
 “In a little town like Plainfield.”

-The once-little town here — which will welcome Habiger as its grand marshal when the 18th annual Hometown Irish Parade steps off March 15 — looks a bit different from its appearance in past times.
-That’s due in large part to several redevelopment projects Habiger undertook in the years that followed his retirement from Caterpillar Inc. in 1993, after 26 years of working for the heavy equipment manufacturer.
+The once-little town here — which will welcome Habiger as its grand marshal when the 18th Hometown Irish Parade steps off March 13 — looks a bit different from its appearance in past times.
+That’s due in large part to several major redevelopment projects Habiger took on beginning in the late 1990s, during the village’s most recent growth spurt, following his retirement from Caterpillar Inc. He had spent 26 years working for the heavy equipment manufacturer before stepping down in 1993.

-Joliet resident Habiger, 78, began investing in Plainfield real estate in 1980.
+Joliet resident Habiger, 80, began investing in Plainfield real estate in 1980, purchasing a newly completed 12-unit apartment building on Penn Road that year.
 It was 1999 when he teamed up with local developer Carl Bryant to rebuild the structure on the southeast corner of Des Plaines and Lockport streets, now anchored by Hopscotch & Vine Restaurant.

-“That was the first new building in downtown Plainfield in about 50 years,” Habiger said one recent morning.
+“That was the first new building in downtown Plainfield in about 50 years,” Habiger said.

 In 2004, Habiger built four apartment buildings on the north side of Lockport Street west of the DuPage River, creating 56 new dwellings in the village core that he owned for the next dozen years or so before selling them.

-Habiger, who serves on the Joliet Historic Preservation Commission, is pleased with the way Plainfield’s commercial district has been transformed in recent years, crediting the streetscape overhaul done on Lockport Street a decade ago with drawing some of the newer businesses that flank the roadway.
+Habiger is pleased with the way Plainfield’s commercial district has evolved in recent years, crediting the streetscape overhaul done on Lockport Street a decade ago with drawing some of the newer businesses that flank the roadway.

 “Plainfield’s a good town,” he said.
 “I like Plainfield.”